leinadalrus/tintagel-head/README.md

   * Zig enables us to interop with C without use of a lot of dependencies like in Rust, and has a really good testing syntax, and try-catch-final syntactic sugar.

- And C99 is also employed because I love C, but I tend to shoot myself in the foot with it, which is as to why am experimenting with new and old technologies.
+ And C++14 is also employed because I love C, alas C++ enables us to use OOP practices better to practice, but I tend to shoot myself in the foot with it anyways, which is as to why am experimenting with new and old technologies.

 Might in turn make this into a 'Type-fighter/ARPG' kinda project to make it a bit more coherent when invisioning the system.